 As nanotechnology becomes increasingly important, researchers are investigating methods to decrease the size of electronics.
 Carbon nanotubes (CNTs) have potential applications in nanoelectronics because of their high thermal conductivity and miniscule size.
-This study had many focuses, but a Hot Disk TPS 2500 used the transient plane source method to specifically measure the thermal conductivities of CNT-fabricated thermal pastes.
+This study had many focuses, but the transient plane source method was used to specifically measure the thermal conductivities of CNT-fabricated thermal pastes.
 Results showed that the thermal conductivities varied depending on filler content, but were comparable to commercial pastes.

 Thermal properties and moisture absorption of nanofillers-filled epoxy composite thin film for electronic application

 Author(s): L. C. Sim, M. Mariatti, Richard Voo

 The effects of the addition of three different fillers to a polymer matrix on the thermo-physical properties of the resulting composites were investigated by the authors.
 Boron nitride, synthetic diamond, and silicon nitride were used as the fillers (up to 2 vol. %), and it was found that their addition did increase the thermal conductivity relative to that of the pure epoxy matrix.
 Furthermore, it was determined that the thermal conductivities of the composites increased with increasing filler content, and the maximum thermal conductivity observed in the composites prepared in this work was 78 % higher than that of the pure epoxy matrix.
 The synthetic diamond filled composites were found to be more thermally stable than the other two types of composites; however, they were found to absorb more moisture than the other composites.